FBalzerMPE/vw_explorer/README.md

-# VIRUS-W Quick Analysis
+# VIRUS-W Explorer

-Simple tool to review VIRUS-W observations at the Harlan-J-Smith telescope at McDonald Observatory.
+Simple tool to review VIRUS-W observations on-the-fly at the Harlan-J-Smith telescope at McDonald Observatory.

+## Installation and requirements

+Since the linux machine operating VIRUS-W runs on a specific python-3.6 version, the script should be backwards-compatible but may also work with newer python versions.

+You can install it by cloning into this repository and then modifying

 ## Functionalities